joewhite/HashParams/README.md

 // newUrl is "#foreground=red;background=green;tags=a,b"
 ```

-HashParams is tested in the evergreen browsers (FireFox, Chrome, and IE 11).
+HashParams is tested in the evergreen browsers (FireFox, Chrome, IE 11, and Edge).
 It may or may not work in older browsers.

 ## Installing